Oklahoma RN to MSN Programs

 Admissions and Program Length

 The length of an RN to MSN program varies depending on both the school and the student.
 Full-time or part-time study, online or in-person courses, and specialization chosen can all impact how quickly the coursework can be completed.
-For example, the MSN Family Nurse Practitioner emphasis at the University of Oklahoma is offered in a two-year full-time option or a three-year part-time option.
+For example, most students complete the RN to MSN program in a two-year full-time option or a three-year part-time option.

 Tuition and Cost of Attendance